FinanceMitPython/FinanceMitPython/README.md

 #### Finance Analyst & Data Science enthusiasm
 ![Finance Analyst & Data Science enthusiasm](https://cdn.pixabay.com/photo/2016/02/19/10/00/laptop-1209008_960_720.jpg)

-I'm Han from Germany, basically I have a Finance backround but got into Data Science and Machine Learning.
+I'm Han from Germany.
+Basically I have a Finance backround but got into Data Science and Machine Learning.
 I really enjoy programming with Python and building Algorithmic trading strategies, while also working a lot on AI in Finance.

 Skills: Python / R / VBA / WORDPRESS